 In this regard, logisticians need to think of themselves as actuaries, like those who develop rates for automobile insurance.
 Actuaries look at key variables like drivers’ age, gender, types of vehicles driven, and measures of past behaviour (e.g., speeding tickets and accidents) – and then determine insurance rates that reflect the variability in the data.
 This is precisely why the sixteen-year-old male who drives a sports car will have the highest insurance rates!

 Logisticians are no different from the actuaries in this analogy.
-For demographics and sports cars, the logistician substitutes supplier competence, transportation reliability, and demand fluctuation.
+The logistician substitutes supplier competence, transportation reliability, and demand fluctuation for demographics and sports cars.
 Then the logistician determines the “insurance rate,” using inventory as the unit of currency.
 The problem here, though, is that too many logisticians are treating their companies like teenage drivers when, in fact, the company performance is more like a middle-aged soccer parent who drives a minivan.
 A down-to-earth example of this is when a manufacturer has levelled demand from a supplier who is an hour down the road from the plant, yet the manufacturer continues to carry twelve days’ worth of that supplier’s parts in inventory!
 Why?
-Most likely the answer is twofold.
+Most likely, the answer is twofold.

 Lean and Six Sigma dovetail and complement each other.
 Summarising from the above, recall that: